SF-WDI-LABS/express-microblog-add-auth/sprint2.md

 1. Update the `app.put("/posts/:id")` and `app.delete("/posts/:id")` routes to ensure that only the user who wrote the posts can perform those actions.

 2. Update the index and show pages to only show the edit/delete buttons to the user who owns that post.
 (Ideally, this means that from the index page, a user can edit their own posts and also read everyone else's posts.)

+### Refactor: This View Code Is Gross

+1. Move the head of the HTML into a partial.
+Call that partial in each of `index/show/login/signup.ejs`.
+Make sure it's displaying well on each page.

+2. Move the HTML for displaying a single post into a partial.
+Call that partial in `index` and `show`.
+Make sure it looks good in both places.
+  > Challenge: can you show a link to the show page from the index, but not from the show page, by passing an extra parameter to the partial?

+3. Move the HTML for displaying login or signup inputs into a partial.
+Call that partial from both `signup.ejs` and `login.ejs`.
+Test all the functionality.